 How Much Condo Insurance Do You Need?

-Condo insurance is not required by the state, but often your mortgage lender or condo association will require it to protect their financial interests.
-How much you decide to get is a personal choice, but here are some general guidelines.
+Condo insurance is not required by state regulations in most cases, but often your mortgage lender or condo association will require it to protect their financial interests.
+How much coverage you decide to get is a personal choice, but here are some general guidelines.

 First, go over your condo association’s master policy to see how much dwelling coverage is included.
-The more that is covered by the master policy, the less you will need.
-To determine the amount you want, think about how much it would cost to rebuild your condo if it was damaged.
-Consider its original layout, and factor in the value of any additions or changes you have made to your condo.
+The more that is covered by the master policy, the less condo insurance you will need.
+To determine the coverage amount you need, think about how much it would cost to rebuild your condo if it was damaged.
+Consider the condo’s original layout, and factor in the value of any additions or changes you have made to the property.

-In general, the limit for personal property coverage is 50% of the dwelling coverage.
-If you have a lot of valuable items like jewelry, consider purchasing additional coverage.
+In general, the recommended limit for personal property coverage is 50% of your dwelling coverage, according to insurance companies such as Progressive.
+If you have a lot of valuable items such as jewelry, consider purchasing additional coverage.

-Loss-of-use condo insurance coverage is generally about 20% of dwelling coverage.
+Loss-of-use condo insurance coverage, which pays for living expenses if your unit is damaged by a covered event and becomes inhabitable, is generally about 20% of dwelling coverage.

 How Much Does Condo Insurance Cost?